 CBT has a good evidence base for a wide range of mental health problems for both children and adults.
 The research has been carefully reviewed by the National Institute for Health and Clinical Excellence (NICE), who provide independent, evidence-based guidance for the NHS on the most effective ways to treat psychological difficulties.

 Cognitive Behavioural Therapists may have gone on to undertake postgraduate training in a number of other therapies too.

-Our Cognitive Behavioural Therapists are based across West and North Yorkshire as well as in Newcastle.
+Our Cognitive Behavioural Therapists are based across West and North Yorkshire.